cogvis-lab/milak000.github.io/_pages/about.md

 subtitle:

 profile:
-  name: Prof. Richard Bowden
-  position: <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing">Centre for Vision, Speech and Signal Processing (CVSSP)</a> <br /><a href="https://www.surrey.ac.uk">University Of Surrey</a>
   align: right
   more_info: >
         <br /> <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing">Centre for Vision, Speech and Signal Processing (CVSSP)</a> <br /><a href="https://www.surrey.ac.uk">University Of Surrey</a> <br />